Web links, documents and free of charge tools

 measurement series performed before

-GSDs reported in large exposure databases
+GSDs reported in literature or if possible in large exposure databases

 Read across with comparable substances and workplaces

 Modeling, if possible

 Tools to calculate and compare GSD's, and to test the Lognormal goodness-of-fit